- This event has passed.

 Educating the Whole Child in a World of Silos – STEM, STEAM and Beyond

 Thursday, February 23, 2017 @ 4:00 pm - 5:00 pm EST

 Presented by Ian Fogarty, Chemistry and Physics Teacher, Riverview High School, NB; Co-Director, SHAD at the University of New Brunswick, Canada

 Sponsored by Nureva

-Ian Fogarty, Chemistry and Physics Teacher at Riverview High School, will highlight some of those projects and examine how teachers can organize their classes and how administrators can organize their schools from assessment to content delivery, to PBL, to passion projects in an attempt to educate the whole student living in a system of silos.
-This webinar will be helpful for middle and high school teachers, as well administrators, who are trying to provide opportunities that will uncover abilities and passions in their students.
+Ian Fogarty, Chemistry and Physics Teacher at Riverview High School, highlights some of those projects and examines how teachers can organize their classes and how administrators can organize their schools from assessment to content delivery, to PBL, to passion projects in an attempt to educate the whole student living in a system of silos.
+This recorded webinar will be helpful for middle and high school teachers, as well administrators, who are trying to provide opportunities that will uncover abilities and passions in their students.

 About the Presenter